OctopusSamples/StepPackage-HelloWorld/README.md

 * Developed outside the main Octopus code base.
 * Tested as isolated and independent projects.
-* Distributed on their own independent timelines.
+* Distributed on their own independent timelines (not quite implemented yet).
-* Independently versioned, with each version able to be run side-by-side.
+* Independently versioned, with each version able to be run side-by-side (not implemented yet).

 This sample project provides a starting point for anyone looking to create a new step package.
-The code in this repository defines a "Hello World" target and step to demonstrate a minimal step package implementation.
+The code in this repository defines a "Hello World" target and step demonstrating a minimal step package implementation.

 ## Project directory structure

-The directory structure of a step package project is shown below:
+The directory structure of a step package is shown below:

 * `\`
-  * `steps` - A directory containing the step definitions.
+  * `steps` - A directory containing one or more step definitions.
     * `<step-name>` - A directory containing the definition of a step.
-There may be many of these directories to define many steps within a single step package.
+There may be many of these directories defining many steps within a single step package.
       * `src` - The parent directory containing the step code and assets.
         * `__tests__` - The directory containing step tests.
           * `executor.spec.ts` - Tests validating the logic in the `executor.ts` file.